jchy191/Sudoku/README.md

 After this project, I would like to learn more about asynchronous programming, as well as become more familiar with more git and webpack commands/features (e.g. git branching).

 Overall, building this game has been quite fun and rewarding, and I have definitely learnt quite a fair amount from the entire process.

+EDIT 19/05/2020:
+I just realised that there might be some CSS/formatting issues viewing this in Mozilla Firefox.
+For now, it is better to use Chrome to view the site.